v-exec/Constellation/README.md

 ```

 The canvas will be automatically sized to its parent's size.
-It's all wrapped in an object, so you can freely use identical variable names outside of Constellation's code.
+It's all wrapped in an object, so you can freely use identical variable names outside of Constellation's code

+If you want access to each of the scripts themselves, take a look at the `/scripts` folder.

+## To Do

+* Add mobile support